top of page

 Wynken, Blynken, and Nod

 This poem by Eugene Field inspired my next shoe in my fairytale shoe series.
+I guess it might be considered a nursery rhyme, but either way!

 Wynken, Blynken, and Nod one night